iasok1000/Subteno/README.md

 Database table prefix
 define('DB_PREFIX', 'S_');
 ```
-5. In the index.php file of your site, before the **body** tag, you need to insert the line **require**
+3. In the index.php file of your site, before the **body** tag, you need to insert the line **require**
 ```
- require "/home/www/my-site/share/frontend/chat.php";
+ require "/home/www/my-site/subteno/frontend/chat.php";
  </body>
 ```
-6. Go to your website, a button with a chat icon should appear at the bottom right, click on it, enter any message, click on the button with a paper airplane icon, an incoming message will appear **All managers are busy, try again later.**, do not pay attention to him attention.
+4. Go to your website, a button with a chat icon should appear at the bottom right, click on it, enter any message, click on the button with a paper airplane icon, an incoming message will appear **Please check you internet connection.**, do not pay attention to him attention.
 Now the necessary data should be created in the database.
-Now in **backend/settings.php** you can comment out the line
+Now in **/private/subteno/backend/settings.php** you can comment out the line
 ```
 Subteno::install();
 ```
-7. [Create a Telegram Bot](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) using @BotFather.
-Write token в **backend/config.php**.
+5. [Create a Telegram Bot](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) using @BotFather.
+Write token в **/private/subteno/backend/config.php**.
 ```
 define('BOT_TOKEN', 'bot_token_here');
 ```
-8. You need to send it message to the bot *BOT_ADMIN_SECRET* from **backend/config.php**
+6. You need to send it message to the bot *BOT_ADMIN_SECRET* from **/private/subteno/backend/config.php**
-9. In the browser you need to enter **https://t.me/your_bot_name** go to the bot and send it a message *BOT_ADMIN_SECRET*
+7. In the browser you need to enter **https://t.me/your_bot_name** go to the bot and send it a message *BOT_ADMIN_SECRET*

 ## Links